 - Review your estate plan.

 A Living Simple Minimalist, in my opinion, lives with most things that are necessary.
 Everything in a Minimalist life will have a purpose and add value.
-There will be minimal excess, redundancy or clutter.
-A Minimalist is more concerned with enjoying life and not spending the excess time to accumulate useless, redundant possessions.
+There will be minimal excess, redundancy, or clutter.

 Minimalists are more concerned with enjoying life and not spending excess time accumulating useless, redundant possessions.

 This is the reason I believe a person living these values will not have a problem with winning the lottery or ruining their life.
 I believe it will enhance the great experiences this person would have with family and friends.

 I believe a person livings the Living Simple Minimalist lifestyle would purge problems that would ruin their lives as they arise.
 Why do you think?
 Would win the lottery cause problems in your life that would be problematic for you to correct?

 Take My Challenge!
 Please allow me to Empower you and share how I Create A Freedom Lifestyle.